Kwiddy/Janus/README.md

 ### Viewports
 The webpage is designed such that no matter the size of the viewport the page should be easily readable by the user.
 As the screen size reduces the navbar slowly folds in on itself until a predetermined viewport size limit is reached.
 At this point, the search options and buttons in the navbar will disappear automatically and can be expanded again either manually by pressing the expand burger menu button or automatically by increasing the viewport size again.

+## External API (GOOGLE OAUTH 2.0)
+The accounts system for the site is handled by the external Google Oauth 2.0 API, allowing users to log into their google accounts, the data from these accounts are then used in several cases in the site.

+Firstly, once a user has logged in, the google sign in button will be replaced with a sign out button and there will be a "Logged in as" message underneath the site logo.
+Authentication has been used so that next to this logged in message there will be a "verified" signal in brackets next to the posting if an ID Token has been received.

+Account name will also be auto-filled in the form for job posting and the account image will accompany the job automatically once on the screen.

+In summary, the external API provides the site with a secure method of logging into an already established account, whose name, profile picture, and an ID token are then passed to the site.

 ## Known Bugs
 When hovering over a posted job, the job should expand to reveal the job description, however occasionally the most recent posting will show the description as undefined.
 If jobs are continued to be posted after this, the description will later appear correctly after further jobs have been posted.
 Similarly, if the page is refreshed the description appears correctly also.

+When using *herokuapp* for hosting, the data isn't persistent meaning any jobs posted will be lost when the server is reset, the jobs will remain posted however if testing using localhost port 8090.